Bureau: 613-562-5800 ext. 3331

 Book chapters and articles (selected):

-- Nathalie J. Chalifour & Dayna N. Scott, « Environmental Justice » in Alastair Lucas et al., Environmental Law and Policy, 4th edition (Emond Montgomery, 2019) (in press).
+- Nathalie J. Chalifour & Dayna N. Scott, « Environmental Justice » in Alastair Lucas et al., Environmental Law and Policy, 4th edition (Emond Montgomery, 2019).

 - Nathalie J. Chalifour, “Jurisdictional Wrangling over Climate Policy in the Canadian Federation: Key Issues in the Provincial Constitutional Challenges to Parliament’s Greenhouse Gas Pollution Pricing Act” (2019) 50:2 Ottawa L. Rev pp 197-253.